How to Set Up a Rod

 - A fishing rod and a matching reel (or a pre-matched combo)

-- A spool of fishing line (8–10 lb monofilament is a great starting point)
+- A spool of fishing line (8-10 lb monofilament is a great starting point; our line and leader strength calculator helps you confirm the test)

 - Hooks, sinkers, and bobbers (terminal tackle)